opensource-sig/governance/README.md

 ## License

-This repository is licensed under the [Your License].
-See the LICENSE file for more details.
+This repository is licensed under the **Apache License 2.0**.
+See the [LICENSE](https://github.com/opensource-sig/community/blob/main/LICENSE) file for more details.

 ## Contact